Sparse online variational Bayesian regression: Numerical Results

-Another aspect of comparison between the BL and VBL (more precisely, VBEM part) involves computational costs.
-Table \ref{tab:cost} displays the inference time\footnote{This comparison was made on the laptop with CPU I7-7700HQ and 16 GB of RAM} (averaged over 30 runs) and the root-mean-squared error (obtained by 5-fold cross-validation) for VBEM and BL that were run with fixed hyperparameters $\widehat\lambda_{\text{VBEM}}$ and $\widehat\lambda_{\text{BL}}$.
-The number of consecutive iterations of the BL' Gibbs sampler is 10,000 (after 1,000 burn-in) as in \cite{park2008bayesian}, and the maximum number of iterations of the VBEM is limited by 10.
-It is worth highlighting that while the RMSEs are very similar (and correspond well with the noise estimation $\widehat\gamma_{\text{VBEM}}$ or $\widehat\gamma_{\text{EM}}$) the difference in inference time reaches an impressive 1,000 times speed up.
+Another aspect of comparison between the BL and VBL (more precisely, the VBEM part) involves computational costs. \Cref{tab:cost} displays the inference time\footnote{This comparison was made on the laptop with Intel I7-7700HQ processor} (averaged over 30 runs) and the root-mean-squared error (obtained by 5-fold cross-validation) for VBEM and BL that were run with fixed hyperparameters $\widehat\lambda_{\text{VBEM}}$ and $\widehat\lambda_{\text{BL}}$.
+The number of consecutive iterations of the BL Gibbs sampler is 10000 (after 1000 burn-in) as in \cite{park2008bayesian}, and the maximum number of iterations of the VBEM is limited by 10.
+It is worth highlighting that while the RMSEs are very similar (and correspond well with the noise estimation $\widehat\gamma_{\text{VBEM}}$ or $\widehat\gamma_{\text{EM}}$) the difference in inference time reaches an impressive 1000 times speed up.